duleorlovic/blog/_posts/2016-05-18-echo-sed-grep-command-line-editing.markdown

 * if you want to output only matching group than it is better to use `sed`
   * `sed -n 's/^.*[^0-9]\([0-9][0-9]*\).*/\1/p'` get only numbers
   * `echo "asd123" | sed -n 's/asd/***/p'` replace asd with `***`
-* exclude mathing with `grep -v` that is invert match
+* exclude mathing with `grep -v` that is invert match.
+This is usefull when you wan to exclude current grep for example `ps aux | grep -v grep | grep my-process`

 # Regex